 Snow Sports in Monts-Valin

-For easy and scenic snowshoeing trek, try the Lac des Péres, an easy 3-km loop that starts at the Discovery Center.
+For an easy and scenic snowshoeing trek, try the Lac des Péres, an easy 3-km loop that starts at the Discovery Center.
 This loop offers a scenic and level snowshoeing experience, great for beginners.

 For an epic snowshoeing experience, head to the Vallée-des Fantômes.
-It’s a 6.5-km intermediate trail with a warming hut along the trail and the trail ends at the Pavillon Antoine Dubuc, a cabin and warming hut.
+It’s a 6.5-km intermediate trail with a warming hut along the trail, and the trail ends at the Pavillon Antoine Dubuc, a cabin and warming hut.

 For the most adventurous trip, reserve a guide and go off the trail.
-The backcountry guide will explain how to ascend mountains then glide down while wearing snowshoes.
+The backcountry guide will explain how to ascend mountains and then glide down while wearing snowshoes.
 The blowing snow covers the trees with a fine, glistening snow and they bend like something from a Dr. Seuss book.
-On a clear day visitors can see the top of Pic Dubuc.
+On a clear day, visitors can see the top of Pic Dubuc.

 Cross Country Skiing in Monts-Valin

-Find five cross country skiing loop trails in Monts-Valin National Park.
+Find five cross-country skiing loop trails in Monts-Valin National Park.
 There’s a 2 km easy trail to a 12 km difficult trail.
 Trails are maintained on weekends and during holiday breaks.

 Back Country Skiing

-For those who enjoy back country skiing, explore the landscape on one of 71 km of unmarked and unpacked trails.
+For those who enjoy backcountry skiing, explore the landscape on one of 71 km of unmarked and unpacked trails.
 Be sure to pack a map.

 Where to Stay in Mont Valins National Park